MADUBOIS0/PAM-Providers/Propagation-Scripts/slack_message/README.md

 ![alt text](image-3.png)

-And select a channel or user to send the AnyIdentity propagation notifications to.
+And select a channel or user to send the propagation notifications to.
 This will create the webhook URL.

 ![alt text](image-4.png)